Are you scratching your head and wondering what fun school holiday activities Brisbane has to offer your kids?

 Visit one of Australia’s largest maritime museums and discover historic vessels of all shapes and sizes.
 It’s a great place to visit for the whole family and the children especially enjoy exploring the BIG exhibits such as the warship Diamantina and the lugger Penguin.
 Tickets start at $8.00.
 Find out more information on Queensland Maritime Museum here.

 One or two BIG days out are sometimes a fun school holiday activity to create special memories with your kids.
-Here are our picks of awesome school holiday activities:
+Here are our picks of awesome summer school holiday activities:

 Dreamworld is the Gold Coast’s BIGGEST theme park, offering an experience for locals and tourists unrivalled anywhere in Australia.
 Since 1981 Dreamworld has been a place of thrills, excitement, wildlife and award-winning entertainment, and with a massive investment in NEW RIDES and experiences already underway, the only way is up for this beloved Gold Coast destination.
 It doesnt matter if you have toddlers, kids, tween or teenagers, there is something here to keep them all happy!